From Belief Entrenchment to Robust Reasoning in LLM Agents: Experiments

 \subsection{\alg in Adversarial Strategic Decision-Making}

-\textbf{Setup.} We applied \alg to \texttt{GPT-4o-mini} and \texttt{GEMINI-1.5-flash} and compared it with self-correction methods, including standard-prompt, ReAct, self-refinement, self-consistency, and MAD.
+\textbf{Setup.} We applied \alg to \texttt{GPT-4o-mini}, \texttt{Gemini-1.5-flash}, and \texttt{Qwen3-4B} then compared it with self-correction methods, including standard-prompt, ReAct, self-refinement, self-consistency, MAD and MPD.
 To demonstrate its effectiveness, we used \texttt{GPT-4o} as the opponent model due to its superior performance.
-In this experiments, we utilized \textit{MetaNIM Arena} simulator (\S \ref{app:sec:simulator}) to maximize the effect of generating diverse prompts.
+In these experiments, we utilized \textit{MetaNIM Arena} simulator to maximize the effect of generating diverse prompts.
 We aimed to validate our hypothesis in a simulator that requires strategic decision-making within complex dynamics.
 We ran 50 independent episodes and average the win-rate.

-\textbf{Results.} As shown in \autoref{tab:performance}, \alg consistently outperforms other self-correction methods across various strategic environments, demonstrating a significant improvement in winning rates.
+\textbf{Results.} As shown in Figure~\ref{fig:main_results}, \alg consistently outperforms other self-correction methods across various strategic environments, demonstrating a significant improvement in winning rates.
 This result suggests that our approach enables LLM agents to effectively adapt to complex dynamics, particularly in adversarial decision-making scenarios where strategic reasoning is crucial.
-However, we observe that \alg struggles in the Chomp game, which aligns with our hypothesis that Chomp lacks a well-defined generalized winning strategy.
-Unlike other tested environments, Chomp requires more exploratory play rather than direct reasoning from prior knowledge, highlighting a limitation of our method in environments where strategic heuristics are less structured.
+Notably, even for a small model such as \texttt{Qwen3-4B}, \alg achieves the best overall performance among the compared methods; however, the magnitude of improvement tends to be larger for higher-capacity models, indicating that additional model capacity better translates elicited strategic priors into effective decision policies.
+However, we observe that \alg struggles in the Chomp game, which aligns with the fact that, although a winning strategy is guaranteed to exist for the first player by the strategy-stealing argument, no general closed-form solution is known for arbitrary board sizes.
+This proof establishes the existence of a winning strategy without explicitly constructing it, making the task highly non-trivial in practice.
+The absence of a fully characterized optimal strategy means that effective play often requires exploratory search rather than direct reasoning from prior knowledge.
+This highlights a limitation of our method in environments where strategic heuristics are only partially understood or insufficiently structured.